 Technical Assoc-Sr (S)

-Collaborates with investigators in writing protocols for the conduct of research which include: purposes of study, design of experiments, lists of materials and methods to be used and the schedule of activities.
-Assists faculty researchers in the design of research projects and in the preparation of research proposals.
+Collaborates with investigators in writing protocols for the conduct of research which include: purposes of study, design of experiments, lists of materials, methods to be used and the schedule of activities.
+Assists faculty researchers in the design of research projects and in the presentation of research proposals.
+Documents research leading to patent disclosure or technical and/or scientific advancement.

-Informs staff (technicians and undergraduate students) of their responsibilities in the project.
-Teaches laboratory techniques and instrumentation procedures to graduate students and professional laboratory support staff.
-Counsels them on technical problems, advises and assists them with projects.
+Informs all staff of their responsibilities in the project.
+Teaches laboratory techniques and instrumentation procedures to graduate student and professional laboratory support staff.
+Counsels them on technical problems, advises and assists them with study techniques.
+Oversees day-to-day operation of project or laboratory and may supervise exempt and non-exempt research and support personnel.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.